shovitraj/GettingAndCleaningData-Week4-Assignment/README.md

 ## Analysis

-The run_analysis.R file contains the code that analyzes dataset in the 5 steps as following.
+The run_analysis.R script does the following

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.